Rhadow/ruzzle/how_is_ruzzle_created_en.md

 ### Controller

+Controller is used to map user's input to the game.
 Initially, I didn't extract controller to a module.
 The original design was something like "call `handle_player_movement` directly when keydown event happens".
 Unfortunately, this approach introduce a significant delay to player control.
 The solution to this issue is to maintain a map of which keys are presently pressed.
 The game then reads the controller map for further computation.
 I'm not sure if this is needed for other platforms, but extracting it to a standalone module is always good for further extension.

 ### Utils

 Utils is the place where general functions reside.
 Functions like `coordinate_lerp` for animation and `check_collision` for collision detection are put in here.
+By the way, the collision system in this game uses rectangle area which leetcode has a [problem on it](https://leetcode.com/problems/rectangle-area/).
+Finally see a leetcode question in action in real projects.

 ### Game